HansolK/hansolk.github.io/_posts/07-03-2019 what-is-react.md

+---
+layout: default
-# What is React and why is it so popular?
+title: What is React and why is it so popular?
+---

 I am currently a student in GA and here I am trying to share what I have learnt and discovered throughout the course and my extra study at home.
 This is my very first post, and I am going to talk about REACT!